Requirements for Azure Information Protection

 - Windows 7 Service Pack 1 (x86, x64)

-When this client protects the data by using the Azure Rights Management service, it can be consumed by the same devices (Windows, Mac, iOS, Android), that support the Azure Rights Management service.
+When this client protects the data by using the Azure Rights Management service, the data can be consumed by the same devices (Windows, Mac, iOS, Android), that support the Azure Rights Management service.

 For details about the devices that support the Azure Rights Management service, see Client devices that support Azure Rights Management data protection.

 |Applications||The Azure Information Protection client can label and protect files and emails by using the Office applications Word, Excel, PowerPoint, and Outlook from any of the following Office suites:

 - Office 365 ProPlus with 2016 apps or 2013 apps (Click-to-Run or Windows Installer-based installation)

 - Office Professional Plus 2013 with Service Pack 1